Kinto/kinto-http.py/README.rst

     # Or get an existing one.
     collection = client.get_collection('receipts', bucket='payments')

-    # Or retriave all of them inside a bucket.
+    # Or retrieve all of them inside a bucket.
     collections = client.get_collections(bucket='payments')

-    # To update an exiting collection.
+    # To create or replace an exiting collection.
     client.update_collection(bucket='payments', data={'description':'bleeh'})

-    # Or patch some fields of an existing collection.
+    # Or modify some fields of an existing collection.
     client.patch_collection(bucket='payments', data={'status':'updated'})

     # To delete an existing collection.